Skip to product information

 ‘Chernobyl is a unique world full of contrasts where stories of life and death intertwine and where nature is always the first to pay the price for man's impact on planet Earth.
 The ‘dead zone’ of Chernobyl today is full of life, life affected and mutated by the largest and most catastrophic technological accident that humanity has ever suffered, a humanity that has no voice and has suffered all the consequences.’

-The photographs in the book—the culmination of six years work for Mittica—include those showing the daily lives of the ‘samosely’ who returned to their heavily contaminated villages after being evacuated following the disaster.
+The photographs in the book—the culmination of six years work for Mittica beginning in 2015 —include those showing the daily lives of the ‘samosely’ who returned to their heavily contaminated villages after being evacuated following the disaster.
 The samosely numbers have dwindled to less than 200 octogenerians.
 As the last of the survivors die, the village culture, history and traditions of the province of Polessie will disappear with them.

 Approximately four thousand people live in Chernobyl and Mittica’s photographs depict a selection of those who call the town home—the military and police personnel who control